 In many parts of the developing world, we westerners can’t drink the tap water.
 To do so would condemn us to days of sickly torture and hours of sitting on the toilet.
 So, we need to buy filtered water (in plastic bottles), yes?
 Wrong!

 You do have options!
 Pack a water filter for every travel adventure.
 There are so many awesome travel water filters on the market.
 I have used a Steripen and a Life Straw, both of which work great (and have never resulted in me getting sick from bad water).

 You can actually find a water bottle with a built-in filter as well.
 I’ve recently started using the Grayl GEOPRESS and fallen in love – you can read our massive review of this epic filter bottle.
-At the moment, I can’t imagine going back to any other purification system in the near future.
+At the moment, I can’t imagine going back to any other purification system.

 It may take a little extra effort to use a water filter, but once you integrate a filter into your daily routine, it becomes quite normal.
 This is how we become more sustainable travelers.
 A little bit of effort goes a long way.

 Airlines package their meals in an appalling amount of plastic.
 Plastic-wrapped food.
 Plastic-wrapped cutlery.
 Plastic cups.
 Plastic straws.
 Plastic-wrapped everything!
 To think about the amount of plastic waste generated by airline companies on a daily basis is truly mind-boggling.

 These airline practices are unacceptable.
 So what can you do about it?
 Everyone has to eat, right?
 True, so bring your own food!
 Make sandwiches at home.
 Pack your own snacks and fruit.
 Buy food before you go to the airport.
 Travel with a little food storage box; you will use it more than you think.

 Do everything within your power to avoid consuming the plastic-ridden meals provided on flights.